shuhratkulboboev/EMS-and-ESS-Communication-System/README.md

 - **ems/power_target:** For EMS to send power target to ESS.
 - **ess/data:** For ESS to send back data to EMS.
 ### SQLite Database
-Stores the following data from ESS:
+Stores the following data from ESS and database and table called "TestDB.db" and TestDB respectively:
 - **id** -> Integer
 - **timestamp** -> Text
 - **power_actual** ->Real